TarikPljevljakovic/hdl_portfolio/README.md

 # hdl_portfolio
 Portfolio of ASIC designs written in VHDL.

-Below is the list of currently available ASIC designs (ordered by decreasing complexity):
+Below is the list of currently available ASIC designs:

 - Full adder
 - Half adder
+- Hex inverter (74LS04)
 - XOR

 List of ASICs to be implemented:

 - 8-bit adder
-- 74LS04 (Hex inverter)
 - MUX